ayushvanjare/TEXT-SUMMARIZATION-TOOL/README.md

 nltk.download('stopwords')

 ▶️ How It Works
-Input a paragraph of text
+1.Input a paragraph of text
-Tokenize text into words and sentences
+2.Tokenize text into words and sentences
-Remove stopwords and punctuation
+3.Remove stopwords and punctuation
-Calculate word frequencies
+4.Calculate word frequencies
-Normalize frequencies
+5.Normalize frequencies
-Score sentences based on word importance
+6.Score sentences based on word importance
-Extract top sentences as summary
+7.Extract top sentences as summary
 💻 Example
 Input:
 India is a developing country.
 It has a large population.